SimiaCryptus/jo-penai/docs/roadmap_docs.md

 #### Companion Object

-- **log**: A logger instance for the `LoudnessWindowBuffer` class, used for logging messages and debugging information.
+- **log**: A log instance for the `LoudnessWindowBuffer` class, used for logging messages and debugging information.

 ### Usage